 In 1935, Indiana Jones arrives in India, still part of the British Empire, and is asked to find a mystical stone.
 He then stumbles upon a secret cult committing enslavement and human sacrifices in the catacombs of an ancient palace.

 Jonathan Ke Quan

 Three years into the Clone Wars, the Jedi rescue Palpatine from Count Dooku.
 As Obi-Wan pursues a new threat, Anakin acts as a double agent between the Jedi Council and Palpatine and is lured into a sinister plan to rule the galaxy.

-A seemingly indestructible humanoid cyborg is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.
+A seemingly indestructible robot is sent from 2029 to 1984 to assassinate a young waitress, whose unborn son will lead humanity in a war against sentient machines, while a human soldier from the same war is sent to protect her at all costs.

 Marty McFly has only just gotten back from the past, when he is once again picked up by Dr. Emmett Brown and sent through time to the future.
 Marty's job in the future is to pose as his own son to prevent him from being thrown in prison.
 Unfortunately, things get worse when the future changes the present.Written by

 17 of 21 people found this review helpful.

 Was this review helpful to you?